 An email is sent weekly with the amount the student has remaining and any charges.
 This is designed to keep the parent current of money needed or if a refund is needed.
-Any remaining money on student accounts will roll over to the next year.
+Any remaining money in student accounts will roll over to the next year.
 Phone calls are sent any time a student owes money for charged meals.

-Refunds are automatically mailed at the end of each month for withdrawn students and at the end of the year for any non-returning students.
+Refunds are automatically mailed at the end of the year for withdrawn students.
 If the balance is less than \$5.00 and no other siblings are receiving a refund, a parent may request a refund but may be required to pay \$5.00 for the cost to the district to process the refund.
-Refunds may be requested through your Cafeteria Manager or by emailing your name, student name, address, and phone number to foodandnutrition@pusd11.net
+Refunds may be requested through your Cafeteria Manager or by emailing your name, student name, address, and phone number to foodandnutrition@pusd11.net (District Policy EFDA)